davidkimai/Shannons-Entropy/README.md

 # Shannons Scaling Laws
 A creative exploration into Shannon’s Entropy and how entropy, meaning, and language shifts across contexts—and how this translates to scaling laws.
 For example: Could models trained in Mandarin have a scaling laws advantage in information density per token?

-> This repo will be updated as new discoveries are made
+> This repo will be updated as new discoveries are made and formalized

 # Join Me In This Fascinating Exploration!